Tonne

 The tonne (/tʌn/ or /tɒn/; symbol: t) is a unit of mass equal to 1,000 kilograms.
-It is a non-SI unit accepted for use with SI.
-It is also referred to as a metric ton in the United States to distinguish it from the non-metric units of the short ton (United States customary units) and the long ton (British imperial units).
-It is equivalent to approximately 2,204.6 pounds, 1.102 short tons, and 0.984 long tons.
-The official SI unit is the megagram (Mg), a less common way to express the same amount.
+It is also referred to as a metric ton in the United States to distinguish it from the non-metric units of the short ton and the long ton.
+One tonne is equivalent to approximately 2,204.6 pounds, 1.102 short tons, and 0.984 long tons.
+The exact corresponding SI unit is the megagram (symbol Mg), a less common way to express the same mass.

 Symbol and abbreviations

 The BIPM symbol for the tonne is t, adopted at the same time as the unit in 1879.
 Its use is also official for the metric ton in the United States, having been adopted by the United States National Institute of Standards and Technology (NIST).
 It is a symbol, not an abbreviation, and should not be followed by a period.
 Use of lower case is significant, and use of other letter combinations can lead to ambiguity.
 For example, T, MT, mT, are the SI symbols for the tesla, megatesla, and millitesla, respectively, while Mt and mt are SI-compatible symbols for the megatonne (one teragram) and millitonne (one kilogram).
 If describing TNT equivalent units of energy, one megatonne of TNT is equivalent to approximately 4.184 petajoules.